Calming The Mind & Body- Feeding The Spirit

 Rather than making a list of things you can do to support mitochondria, I will tell you to look to the lifestyle factors, herbs and supplements used to support the person with mold related illness in the other protocol articles on this website, as these also support the mitochondria.
 Some specific items to consider are supporting glutathione, use of alpha-lipoic acid, resveratrol, adaptogen herbs specific to the individual, molybdenum if needed (too much can be toxic), Cruciferae plants in diet, magnesium, b vitamins, vitamin C, sunlight to the eyes, some minerals such as copper, manganese and zinc may also be necessary if needed.
 Additionally, the mitochondria need the biotransformation pathways working.
 All of them even though methylation is the only one that people seem to usually pay much attention to.

-How To Support The Parasympathetic System For Rest And Repair
+Supporting The Vagal Nerve (Cranial Nerve 10) and The Parasympathetic System For Rest And Repair

 - Deep, slow belly breathing - exhale longer than you inhale